Kitware/arctic-viewer/README.md

 ### Goal ###

-Provide a Data Viewer based on Web technologies and relying on the user browser to navigate and explore data generated InSitu or in batch mode.
+Provide a Data Viewer (ArcticView) based on Web technologies and relying on the user browser to navigate and explore data generated InSitu or in batch mode.

 ## Installation